Force (cereal): British subsidiary

 Since 1954 the cereal was manufactured in the UK for domestic sale.
 A.C.
 Fincken & Co., Ltd. was sold to Rank Hovis McDougall, a subsidiary of the Nestle Company, in 1985.
 An unusual marketing campaign in the 1970s was focussed on the Ravenglass and Eskdale Railway: perhaps successful, but exposed to a very narrow market.
 A pre decimal coin collection was available with all 10 coins of ER2 including the farthing, circa 1986-88.

-Manufacture of Force cereal ceased in 2013, the reason cited being poor sales, although in the last few years of production the cereal had been difficult to find due to having very few retail outlets, latterly only Sainsbury's, Waitrose and Ocado.
+Manufacture of Force cereal ceased in 2013,< the reason cited being poor sales, although in the last few years of production the cereal had been difficult to find due to having very few retail outlets, latterly only Sainsbury's, Waitrose and Ocado.
+The Sunny Jim mascot continued to be used in the United Kingdom until the cereal's discontinuation.

-Since then, the Force wheatflakes brand was revived for UK consumers, and was acquired by Nestlé.
+Since then, the Force wheat flakes brand was revived for UK consumers, and was acquired by Nestlé.
 It was, but is no longer, for sale on the Waitrose website.